zvada/technology/docs/software/markdown-migration.md

 ### Using docker ###

+The `pandoc` library is written in Haskell and is frequently updated, meaning it may be unavailable on your distribution of choice - or too old.
 If you cannot install `pandoc` but have access to docker, you can run the following command:

 ```bash
 docker run -v `pwd`:/source jagregory/pandoc -f twiki -t markdown_github <INPUT FILE> > <OUTPUT FILE>
 ```

+We have found some cases where the Docker version of `pandoc` handles Twiki syntax better than the EPEL one; YMMV.
+Testing also shows that the conversion process is only about 80% accurate and each document will require a few minutes of manual touch-up.

 Previewing your document(s) with Mkdocs
 ---------------------------------------